EchoMAV/donington_docs/docs/software.md

 4. Go to the __NMEA/SBF__ Out tab
 5. Select __+New SBF Stream__ > __Serial Port__ > __COM1__
 6. Set interval to __100ms__.
-7. Check __Position__ and __Status__ categories
+7. Check __PVTGeod__, __PVTExtra__ and __Status__ categories
 8. Select __Finish__ > __OK__
 9. Navigate to the __Admin__ tab > __Configurations__
 10. Under __Copy Configuration File__ set the __Source: Current__ and __Target: Boot__ and press __OK__.
 This will save the current configuration so it is applied again at the next boot.

+Optionally (but recommend while you are configuring the units anyway) you may enable an __NMEA__ output on __COM2__, which would be used by future applications running on the Jetson and need access to the GNSS data.
+Enable __NMEA GLL__ and __GSA__ messages at an output rate of __1 Hz__ for both the X-5 and the H GNSS units.

+!!! important
-To ensure the settings were applied, we recommend power cycling, then reconnecting to the GNSS unit, navigate to NMEA/SBF Out tab and ensure the output you set up in the previous step has persisted across a power cycle.
+To ensure the settings were applied, we recommend power cycling, then reconnecting to the GNSS unit via USB and the web browser, navigate to NMEA/SBF Out tab and ensure the output you set up in the previous steps has persisted across a power cycle.

-At this time, we recommend repeating the settings for COM2, configuring the stream type desired for software which may be running on the Jetson.
-However, it is more typical for software to ingest __NMEA GLL__ and __GSA__ messages so we recommend using these messages for the output on COM2 for both the X-5 and H.

 ### Using the Septentrio H for both GNSS position and heading.